What is the Legislation Design and Advisory Committee?

 The Legislation Design and Advisory Committee (LDAC) was established in 2015 to build on the work of the former Legislation Advisory Committee (which existed from 1986 to 2015).
 Its members are appointed by the Attorney-General and consist of senior public service officials and external advisers from the private sector who have expert policy and legislative skills and backgrounds in law, economics, policy and academia.

 LDAC meets approximately every six weeks to consider legislative proposals and provide advice to government agencies that are developing policy and legislation.
-LDAC may also make submissions to select committees, usually on Bills it has not considered before their introduction.
+LDAC may also make submissions to select committees.
 LDAC’s terms of reference are to:

-(a) provide advice to departments in the initial stages of developing legislation when legislative proposals and drafting instructions are being prepared, including to:
+(a) provide advice to agencies in the initial stages of developing legislation when legislative proposals and drafting instructions are being prepared, including to:

-assist departments with the allocation of provisions between primary, secondary and tertiary legislation;
+- assist agencies with the allocation of provisions between primary and secondary legislation;

 LDAC assesses legislative proposals and new bills against these Guidelines.
 It may also comment on any matter relating to a legislative proposal or Bill that it considers appropriate in the interests of encouraging high quality legislation.